V500 Philosophy BA Undergraduate 2019

-In their first year, all students take the Philosophy core modules of Ethics and Values, Knowledge and Reality, Introduction to Logic, and Reading Philosophy.
+In their first year, all students take the Philosophy core modules of Ethics and Values, Knowledge and Reality, Philosophical Traditions, and Reading Philosophy.
 Reading Philosophy is a text-based course which examines in depth classic works by writers such as Plato, Hume, and Sartre.

 Students also take two further modules, which can be chosen from History and Theory of Medicine, Introduction to the History and Philosophy of Science, or an 'elective' module being offered by another department within the university.

 Years 2 and 3

 In the second and third years, students have a choice of a wide range of topics.
 In previous years these have included:

 - Moral Theory